MyKo101/Thesis/thesis.knit.md

 The models were developed using data from the Salford Kidney Study (SKS) cohort of patients (previously named the CRISIS cohort), established in the Department of Renal Medicine, Salford Royal NHS Foundation Trust (SRFT).
 The SKS is a large longitudinal CKD cohort recruiting CKD patients since 2002.
 This cohort collects detailed annualised phenotypic and laboratory data, and plasma, serum and whole blood stored at -80\textdegree C for biomarker and genotypic analyses.
 Recruitment of patients into SKS has been described in multiple previous studies [@hoefield_factors_2010;
 @chinnadurai_increased_2019-1] and these have included a CKD progression prognostic factor study and to evidence the increased risk of cardiovascular events in diabetic kidney patients.
 In brief, any patient referred to Salford renal service (catchment population 1.5 million) who is 18 years or over and has an eGFR measurement of less than $60\textrm{ml}/\textrm{min}/1.73\textrm{m}^2$ (calculated using the CKD-EPI formula [@levey_new_2009]) was approached to be consented for the study participation.

 At baseline, the data, including demographics, comorbidities, physical parameters, lab results and primary renal diagnosis are recorded in the database.
 Patients undergo an annual study visit and any changes to these parameters are captured.
 All data except blood results are collected via questionnaire by a dedicated team of research nurses.
-Blood results (baseline and annualised), first RRT modality and mortality outcome data are directly transferred to the database from Salford's Integrated Record (SIR) [@new_obtaining_2014]. eGFR, uPCR, comorbidity and blood results were measured longitudinally throughout a patient's time within the cohort.
+Blood results (baseline and annualised), first RRT modality and mortality outcome data are directly transferred to the database from Salford's Integrated Record ~~(SIR)~~ [@new_obtaining_2014]. eGFR, uPCR, comorbidity and blood results were measured longitudinally throughout a patient's time within the cohort.

 Due to limitations in our data, we were agnostic to how long since patients were diagnosed with CKD.
 Therefore, we defined a patient's start date for our model as their first date after consent at which their eGFR was recorded to be below $60\textrm{ml}/\textrm{min}/1.73\textrm{m}^2$.
 Some patients consented with an eGFR that was already below 60, and some entered our study later when their eGFR was measured to be below 60.
 This implies that our models includes both patient who have recently been diagnosed with CKD ($\textrm{eGFR} \lessapprox 60$) *and* those that have been suffering with CKD for an arbitrary amount of time.
-This timelessness of the model means it can be applied to any patient at any time during their CKD journey.
+This timelessness of the model means it can be applied to any patient at any time during their CKD journey <mark>prior to commencement of RRT</mark>.

-This allows for a wider range of baseline eGFR measurements and patients who have been suffering from CKD, translating to a model which can be applied to

 All patients registered in the database between October 2002 and December 2016 with available data were included in this study.
 As this is a retrospective convenience sample, no sample size calculations were performed prior to recruitment.
 All patients were followed-up within SKS until the end-points of RRT, death or loss to follow-up or were censored at their last interaction with the healthcare system prior to December 2017.
-Date of death for patients who commenced RRT was also available within SIR and so also included in the SKS database.
+Date of death for patients who commenced RRT was ~~also available within SIR and so~~ also included in the SKS database.

 For external validation of the model, we extracted an independent cohort from the West of Scotland Electronic Renal Patient Record (SERPR).
 Our extract of SERPR contains all patients known to the Glasgow and Forth Valley renal service who had an eGFR measure of less than $60\textrm{ml}/\textrm{min}/1.73m^2$ between January 2006 and January 2016.
 This cohort has been previously used in Chronic Kidney Disease Prognosis consortium studies investigating outcomes in patients with CKD [@matsushita_cohort_2013] and a similar cohort has been used for the analysis of skin tumours amongst renal transplant patients.
 Use of anonymised data from this database has been approved by the West of Scotland Ethics Committee for use of NHS Greater Glasgow and Clyde 'Safe Haven' data for research.